-Request an Increase to Your Credit Limit
+2. Request Your Card Issuer To Increase Your Credit Limit

-Apply for a New Credit Card
+3. Apply for a New Credit Card

 If your credit card lender denies your request for an increased limit, you may want to apply for a new credit card.
 This can be a better option in general as credit card companies tend to offer introductory periods with 0% APR or low transfer fees.
 This could be to your advantage.

-Should You Increase Your Credit Limit?
+Should You Request An Increase In Credit Limit?